Ukraine Engagement

 Support to Ukraine's Community of Practice of Dialogue Facilitators and Mediators

-The pan-Ukrainian network of local mediators supports Ukrainian society in overcoming trauma and dealing with conflicts.
+The nationwide network of local mediators supports Ukrainian society in overcoming trauma and managing conflicts.

 More